xuri/excelize-doc/de/variables.md

     // ErrWorkbookPassword definiert die Fehlermeldung beim Erhalt des falschen
     // Arbeitsmappenpassworts.
-    ErrWorkbookPassword = errors.New("the supplied open workbook password is not correct") )
+    ErrWorkbookPassword = errors.New("the supplied open workbook password is not correct")
+    // ErrSheetNameInvalid hat die Fehlermeldung definiert, wenn der Blattname
+    // ungültige Zeichen enthält.
+    ErrSheetNameInvalid = errors.New("the sheet can not contain any of the characters :\\/?*[or]")
+    // ErrSheetNameSingleQuote definierte die Fehlermeldung, dass das erste oder
+    // letzte Zeichen des Blattnamens ein einfaches Anführungszeichen war.
+    ErrSheetNameSingleQuote = errors.New("the first or last character of the sheet name can not be a single quote")
+    // ErrSheetNameBlank definiert die Fehlermeldung beim Empfang des leeren
+    // Blattnamens.
+    ErrSheetNameBlank = errors.New("the sheet name can not be blank")
+    // ErrSheetNameLength definierte die Fehlermeldung beim Empfang der Länge
+    // des Blattnamens überschreitet das Limit.
+    ErrSheetNameLength = fmt.Errorf("the sheet name length exceeds the %d characters limit", MaxSheetNameLength) )
 ```